Explore many weaving and fiber topics with other guild members.

 • Adventures in Knitting

-A technique based knit along study group for all skill levels.
-We meet on the third Monday of the month from 10:00 a.m. to 12:00 p.m at the church.
-During each meeting we discuss a specific knitting technique, along with patterns to practice what we've learned.
-Examples of knitting techniques to be studied include cast ons/offs, brioche knitting, cables, mosaic knitting, finishing techniques, mastering gauge, colorwork and more.
-Since knitting is done just one stitch at a time, new members are welcome to join at any time.
-We plan techniques and patterns to study as a group, so bring your ideas to share!
+This is a technique-based knit-along study group for all skill levels.
+We meet on the 3rd Monday of the from 10am to 12pm at the church from September to May.
+During each meeting we discuss a specific knitting techniques, along with patterns to practice what we’ve learned.
+We study and practice a wide range of knitting techniques and styles.
+Since knitting is just one stitch at a time, new members are welcome to join any time.
 Contact adventuresinknitting@rmwg.org

 • Mentoring

 One of the goals of the guild is to pass our knowledge of weaving, spinning, dyeing, and other fiber arts on to others.
 To facilitate that within the guild we encourage mentoring.
 In previous years we have paired seekers with mentors, have held mentoring groups and have helped to direct inquirers to places in the community where they can take classes.
 We have also sometimes had an open mentoring session after each regular guild meeting.
 The purpose is to encourage individuals by answering questions and pairing them with other guild members who will be able to continue to help.
-If you are interested as either a mentor or a seeker, send a request to president@rmwg.org.
+If you are interested as either a mentor or a seeker, please visit the Mentoring section on our Members page.

 • Guidelines for Study Groups